Tile Calculator (Floor & Wall Tile Estimator)

 - Checking whether your room dimensions produce a good tile fit — or whether a small size adjustment avoids narrow edge cuts

-- Budgeting total tile cost by entering price per tile alongside quantity
+- Budgeting total tile cost by entering price per tile or per box

 Before installation

-- Confirming final order quantity — including the correct wastage percentage for your layout pattern
+- Confirming final order quantity — including the correct wastage for your layout pattern

-- Estimating separately for each room when tile sizes or layouts differ between rooms
+- Estimating separately for each room when tile sizes or layouts differ, or combining them with Multiple Areas

 - Verifying a contractor's tile quantity estimate before approving a purchase order